Department of Social and Decision Sciences Courses

 How do people navigate social interactions when their goals are in conflict?
 When should a person cooperate and when should a person pursue self-interest in an ongoing social interaction?
 How can a business establish strategic partnerships that create value and at the same time battle with competitors to take advantage of the value they create?
 Strategic decision making requires a framework to think through the implications of cooperation and of competition.
 This course gives you a systematic approach to understanding how people, firms, or countries interact with one another to achieve their own goals.
 We focus on the practical application of theory-based strategic principles and on their behavioral validity (whereas traditional game theory courses usually focus on formal modeling techniques).
 Readings will focus on real-life stories accompanied by a full analysis of the principles involved.
 The class will be organized as a seminar, centered around discussion, not lecture.
 Students will also be placed in the role of strategist in occasional simulations in class.

 Why does picking the right healthcare plan feel like a gamble-and how do you win?
 Why are two identical pills priced worlds apart?
 What guides a doctor's recommendation and #8212; science, or the invisible forces of economics and psychology?
 Why can't a tech-rich health system guarantee good health for all?
 Can a policy change really nudge a nation towards better health, or is that a fantasy?
+What are the market forces that drove Luigi Mangione to assasinate a health insurance executive?
 Join this course to tackle these puzzles, cutting through the complex maze of health decisions, cost disparities, and policy impacts (with a focus on the US).
 Debate, challenge, and uncover the forces molding healthcare.
 Ready for a deep dive into the mechanics of healthcare?
 This is your starting line.

 No one is an island: from the casual interactions of day-to-day life to the global markets that supply us with the fruits of our technologies, the fabric of experience is woven out of interaction with other people.
 This course will introduce you to basic ideas in psychology, economics, and the social sciences that help us understand how this happens.
 We'll learn about both the mysterious inner world of human experience, and the equally strange and striking social phenomena that they lead to.
 We'll experiment on ourselves in class to discover unexpected aspects of our own unconscious, and how irrational even the best groups can be.
 Most importantly, we'll send you out into the world - the physical worlds of CMU and Pittsburgh, and the virtual ones onlineto conduct your own investigations.
 We know extraordinarily little about the "human animal", and the best way to learn is to go look for ourselves.